• Skip to main content

 Limitations

-• May progress to arthritis
+• Possible progression to arthritis

-Moberg Osteotomy
+2. Moberg Osteotomy

 Procedure